richardcrng/fireactive/website/docs/quick-start/installation.md

 // => ActiveClassError: Could not create User.
 The required property 'name' is missing

 await User.create({ name: 'Meg', role: 'superuser' })
-// => Error: Could not create User.
+// => ActiveClassError: Could not create User.
 The property 'role' is of the wrong type
 ```